 These melon like pods, in rich hues of orange, yellow and reds, are harvested once ripened, and are cut down off the trees, and then split open.
 Each pod contains 30-45 cacao beans encased in a sticky white pulp.
 Where the beans are grown, the soil type and local geographical environmental has a huge effect on the final flavour of the chocolate; and it is for this reason that origin chocolates offer such an interesting tasting experience.
-You can try our origin collection of chocolates here.
 The cocoa beans and white pulp are scooped out of each pod and put into wooden fermentation boxes, covered in banana leaves and left to ferment naturally for between 5 and 7 days.
 This method of fermentation, using the natural yeast and bacteria on the beans, in essence kills the beans; and starts to develop the precursor flavours that are vital for a good tasting chocolate.

 Drying takes place after the fermentation process is complete, and this natural method of laying the beans out in the sun and heat, helps to prevent the growth of mould.
 The beans are turned over daily to ensure even drying, and left out for between 5-7days.